 THE SIMPSON GEARSET

 Having dispensed with the biography, you’re probably still wondering, “So, what is a Simpson gearset?”

 The short answer: What we now call a “Simpson gearset” is a compound planetary gear train consisting of two simple epicyclic gearsets sharing a common sun gear.
-(The sun gear doesn’t necessarily have to be one piece; it can be two gears splined or otherwise linked together so that they act as a single unit.)
+(Simpson’s patents specify that the sun gear doesn’t necessarily have to be one piece; it can be two gears splined or otherwise linked together so that they act as a single unit.)
 Use of a common sun gear immediately distinguishes a Simpson gearset from the rival Ravigneaux gearset, which has two sun gears of different sizes, using short and long planet gears on a common planet carrier to mesh with a single ring gear.

 In a Simpson gearset, the annulus (ring gear) of the second gearset — let’s call it B — is connected to the output shaft.
 Typically, the planet carrier of the first gearset — let’s call it A — is as well, although in some variations of this layout, carrier A is only connected to the output shaft in the forward gears.
 This description is necessarily general because there are many different variations of the basic concept, many of them essayed by Simpson himself.
 The different permutations use different types or arrangements of clutches and brakes and arrange the various components in different ways.
 For instance, some variants actually place gearset A behind gearset B, requiring an additional intermediate shaft.

 (We should also emphasize that during his long professional life, Howard Simpson designed a lot of different transmissions, not all of which follow this model.
 Therefore, not all Simpson-designed gear trains are Simpson gearsets!)